 The right of indemnification hereby provided shall not be exclusive of or affect any other rights to which any such indemnified person may be entitled.
 Nothing contained herein shall affect any rights to indemnification to which corporate personnel other than the persons designated in this Article may be entitled by contract, by vote of the Board of Directors, or otherwise under law.

-These bylaws may be amended or repealed or new bylaws adopted at any regular or special meeting of the Board by vote of a majority of the Entire Board, provided that notice of the proposed action shall have been given in the notice for such meeting.
+These bylaws may be amended or repealed or new bylaws adopted at any regular or special meeting of the Board by vote of a majority of the full membership of such Board, provided that notice of the proposed action shall have been given in the notice for such meeting.
 All bylaws made by the Board may be altered, amended or repealed by the members.

 The Corporation shall maintain in the Commonwealth of Massachusetts the original or attested copies of its Articles of Organization, bylaws and records of all meetings of Incorporators and members.
 Such copies and records may be maintained at the principal office of the Corporation or the office of the Secretary/Treasurer and shall be open at all reasonable times to the inspection of any member for a proper purpose.
 Upon the request of any member, the Secretary/Treasurer shall deliver to such member a copy of the bylaws of the Corporation.
 The bylaws shall be posted on the website of the corporation.